johan-jonsson-mobenga/articles/holy-grail-of-code-sharing/article.md

 The third and most important action point was to **challenge our developers**.

-> There is nothing better than prizes to light up your willing of doing!
+> There is nothing better than prizes to **light up your willing of doing**!

 So we introduced **cross team challenges**: groups of 3-4 people from different teams who were competing to produce some fun apps or little games.

 The prize was always quite impressive and at the very beginning some managers had an heart attack about that.

 > We have a play-room so we created a _ChallengeME_ app to invite a colleague to the
-> table tennis, we do afterworks so we suggested a _PubRating_ app internal
+> table tennis, we do afterwork so we suggested a _PubRating_ app internal
 > to the company... and much more!

 Eventually the learning effort that every developer put into **the challenge was affecting the quality of his daily job** so much that no money could have ever bought this accomplishment!

-The best of it is that **we exploited the proudness and stubborness** which is natural in each developer to play a foundamental and positive role within the company:
+The best of it is that **we exploited the proudness and stubbornness** which is natural in each developer to play a fundamental and positive role within the company:

 > When a developer learn a better implementation he can not accept to see legacy code
 > anymore so **he/she coach other colleagues to improve**.
 For free!